rydmike/adaptive_theme_demo/README.md

           ThemeTokens.isNotAndroidOrIsWeb ?
 InstantSplash.splashFactory : null,
 ```

-Above we also use a custom splash factory `InstantSplash` (2) on any other platform than Android.
+Above we also use a custom splash factory called `InstantSplash` (2), on any other platform than Android.

-The `InstantSplash` is a copy of built-in `InkSplash.splashFactory` with modified animation durations and splash velocity.
-There is also a built-in `NoSplash.splashFactory`, alternatively it can also be used.
+The `InstantSplash` is a copy of built-in `InkSplash.splashFactory`, with modified animation durations and splash velocity.
+There is also a built-in `NoSplash.splashFactory` in Flutter, alternatively it can be used.
 It animates the tap highlight, this custom one is instant.
 Used as an example in this demo app, you may prefer the `NoSplash.splashFactory` for a similar, but less instant effect.

 You can find the custom `InstantSplash.splashFactory` [here](https://github.com/rydmike/adaptive_theme_demo/blob/master/lib/theme/instant_splash.dart).

 Prefer using the Material-3 typography, even if you still use Material-2, it is much nicer.
-Below (3), we ensure that we use the Material-3 typography even if we switch to M2 mode, which this demo app allows.
+Below (3), we ensure that we use the Material-3 typography even if we switch to M2 mode, which this demo app allows us to do for demo purposes.

 Next we fix all legacy colors (4, 5 and 6) in `ThemeData`.
-Eventually these will be deprecated, but as long as they exist, set them to our `ColorScheme` colors, that we have available in the `scheme` object.
+Eventually these colors will be deprecated, but as long as they exist, set them to our `ColorScheme` colors that we have in the `scheme` object.

 ```dart
       // 3) We use M3 Typography, even if you still use M2 mode I recommend this